cosinekitty/astronomy/source/python/README.md

 If refraction is disabled, none of these four coordinates will be corrected; in that case, the right ascension and declination in the returned object will be numerically identical to the respective `ra` and `dec` values passed in.

+### Returns: #HorizontalCoordinates
+The horizontal coordinates (altitude and azimuth), along with equatorial coordinates (right ascension and declination), all optionally corrected for atmospheric refraction.
+See remarks above for more details.